UltraSalem/mightykingdoms/mightykingdoms_full.md

 Continue choosing battles in player order until there are no more tiles with armies or ships from more than one kingdom on them.
 This may mean you choose your armies more than once.

+Note that no matter how badly you defeat an army, they will be at full strength again next time you face them (but with new strategies to try out up their sleeves!).
+To destroy armies you have to cut off their lines of retreat before battling them, or cut off their lines of supply back to their capital before *Winter* sets in.

 ###D) Reform

 ####Terrain features
 Armies that have moved may be slowed down by terrain, or forced to find safe passes, trails or fords.
 To represent this any army that crossed a tile edge containing a mountain or forest (either on their start or finish tile), or into a tile containing a river, is placed on its side, army token number down.
 This does not effect armies moving *out of* a river tile (unless the new tile also contains a river).
 Any battles between a moving army and an army already in the tile are assumed to have occurred at the borders without the baggage trains involved, which is why Battles are resolved before this effect is applied.

+*Exception:* City tiles are assumed to be well explored, with infrastructure like roads, bridges and passes already in place.
+As such, an army will not be placed on its side for moving into or out of a city tile, regardless of terrain.

-Ships and ship/army pairs ignore the effects of this for river tiles and may move up and down rivers without penalty.
+*Exception:* Ships and ship/army pairs ignore the effects of this for river tiles and may move up and down rivers without penalty.

 Turn any upside down settlements from a failed Raze back the right way up.
 Any tiles with only one kingdom's army on them become owned by that kingdom.